fmjosuel/Juntos/README.md

 The goal of our project is to write a code that will be  able to get input from one file (in my case, I used a `.txt` file), to read and manipulate data from the input, and at the end, the code must write, in an empty file, an ordered (sorted) list of words that shows the number of occurences and the specific location of the word at each occurence.
 - **Detailed Usage**
 In this project, we assumed that data from the input file are simple; they only contain punctuation marks and spaces.
-As talking about punctuations, it is to be noted that a library called `nlpr` had to prealably be installed in the directory for our python compiler to deal with punctuation marks.
+As talking about punctuations, it is to be noted that a library called `nltk` had to prealably be installed in the directory for our python compiler to deal with punctuation marks.

 ## Formatting
 The program (the code itself) is structured into three parts:
-1. Part1: Getting data from the user (From the first file)
+1. Part1: *** Getting data from the user *** (From the first file)
+After importing the necessary modules (`nltk` and `string`), this part prompts the user to enter a file name from which data should be read.
+Once data are accessed, the operation `nltk.sent_tokenize(text)` breaks the data into elements with resect to punctuations marks.
+The output here is a list of strings, each string representing a sentence from the input file.
-2. Part2: Manipulating data
+2. Part2: *** Manipulating data ***
-3. Part3: Results: Writing ouptput to the second file.
+3. Part3: Results: *** Writing ouptput to the second file.***
 ## Supporting documentation
 The project mainly used `for` loops.
 Outside documentations did not apply.
 However, some materials were helpful to double-check some skills that may have been forgotten about libraries and modules.
 We have: